Hari—Okinawa’s Maritime Festivals

 Just a 20-minute drive from Naha Airport, the Itoman Hare is held at Itoman Fishing Port in the south of Okinawa’s main island.
 The fishing industry in Itoman has flourished for many hundreds of years, and during this traditional event, participants race in small sabani fishing boats.
 The highlight of the event is the kunnukase, or “capsize” race, which tests the skills of the participants.
 During the race, all participants jump into the sea and flip the boat over to show its underside.
 They then have to flip the boat back over, bail out the water, and resume the race.
 The key to winning the race is in how quickly they can scoop out the seawater that enters the boat.

-Where to see a hari boat festival
+Where to see a hari boat festival in Okinawa

 Hari festivals are held across Okinawa Prefecture.
 In the south of the main island, there is the festival held at Minatogawa Fishing Port in the town of Yaese, or the festival in Tomigusuku, where hari were first introduced from China over 600 years ago.
 Elsewhere on the main island, you can see hari festivals at Onna Village, Yomitan Village, Kadena, and Chatan.
 Hari festivals are also held at Nanjo on Ojima Island, and on remote islands including Aguni, Tokashiki, Ie, Kume, and Ishigaki islands.